awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 #### 1.2.1 Deploy _east_ S3 bucket

 1. It is recommended that you deploy the _east__ s3 bucket in the **Ohio** region.
 This region is also known as **us-east-2**.
+      * Use the drop-down to select this region
       ![SelectOhio](Images/SelectOhio.png)
       * If you choose to use a different region, you will need to ensure future steps are consistent with your region choice.

+1. Download the [_s3_bucket.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/200_Bidirectional_Replication_for_S3/Code/CloudFormation/s3_bucket.yaml) CloudFormation template
 1. On the AWS Console go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation)
-1. Create a CloudFormation stack (with new resources) by uploading this CloudFormation Template file
+1. Create a CloudFormation stack (with new resources) using this CloudFormation Template file and the **Upload a template file** option.
 1. For **Stack name** use **`S3-CRR-lab-east`**
 1. Under **Parameters** enter a **NamingPrefix**
       * This will be used to name your S3 buckets
-      * It must be string consisting of lowercase letters or numbers between three and 63 characters long
+      * Must be string consisting of lowercase letters, numbers, periods (.), and dashes (-) between five and 40 characters
+      * This will be part of your Amazon S3 bucket name, which must be unique across all of S3.
       * Record this value in an accessible place -- you will need it again later in the lab.
 1. Click **Next** until the last page
 1. At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**